-- forbids the JVCs from preventing an access seeker from obtaining access to the multiplex transmission service in accordance with the access agreement; - prohibits the JVCs from discriminating between access seekers to which it supplies the multiplex transmission service in relation to the technical and operational quality of the service itself, and the technical and operational quality and timing of the fault detection, handling and rectification supplied in respect of the service - this requirement implements the non-discrimination requirement in section 118NP of the Radiocommunications Act; and - requires that the JVCs make the standard access entitlements and excess-capacity access entitlements available to content service providers.
+- forbids the JVCs from preventing an access seeker from obtaining access to the multiplex transmission service in accordance with the access agreement; - prohibits the JVCs from discriminating between access seekers to which it supplies the multiplex transmission service in relation to technical and operational quality of the service itself, and the technical and operational quality and timing of the fault detection, handling and rectification supplied in respect of the service - this requirement implements the non-discrimination requirement in section 118NP of the Radiocommunications Act; and - requires that the JVCs make the standard access entitlements and excess-capacity access entitlements available to content service providers.

-The JVCs are not, to the best of their knowledge, aware of any non-compliance with clause 9 of the access agreement in the 2013-2014 financial year.
+The JVCs are not aware of any non-compliance with clause 9 of the access agreement in the 2014-2015 financial year.
 In particular, the JVCs: